Consequences ... what can we expect in a warming world?

 A gigatonne of water is the same as a cubic kilometre, and it takes about 360 km3 to raise sea-level 1 mm.

-* From the West Antarctic ice sheet 65 Gt/yr
+* From the Antarctic ice sheet altogether, 2.5 trillion tonnes

-There are significant uncertainties ... the most precise satellite observations have been going less than a decade, and there have been things to work out about their interpretation.
+There are some uncertainties ... the most precise satellite observations need careful interpretation - but these estimates have improved a lot.
+What is less clear is exactly how fast the great polar ice sheets can melt in future.
 The crucial thing is, if the rate of mass loss turns out to be increasing exponentially (difference between the red, green or black lines in the charts above) it will accelerate rapidly over the next couple of decades, and conceivably trigger some geophysical instability in the ice body causing the kind of collapse that apparently took place 14,000 years ago during MWP 1A.

 Managing the effects of continuously rising seas on coastlines is fiendishly difficult - which is why coastal management policy in most parts of the world is feeble and inconsistent with the known facts.
 Many administrators are acting as if they didn't know what to do.